ankane/setup-opensearch/README.md

 # setup-opensearch

-An experimental action for OpenSearch :tada:
+An action for OpenSearch :tada:

 - Simpler than containers
 - Works on Linux